 CL: Hopefully, we can get Terrence Howard to sing the National Anthem at one of your home games this year.

 CL: You’re in a very rugged AFC East division this year.
 If you were to predict that Dolphins’ record for this upcoming season, what would it be?

 TF: “Shoot, man.
 I’m just gonna take it game by game.
 I can’t predict the whole season.
 What I do know is that our goal is to make it to the playoffs and eventually make it the Super Bowl and win.
 Ultimately, we’re just trying to take it game by game.
 If you think too much into the future, that’s when you fall downhill.
-So, we’re gonna start Sunday against the Redskins and we’ll see from there.”
+So, we’re gonna start Sunday against the Washington Football Team and we’ll see from there.”

 CL: Any expectations for yourself this season?

 TF: “I definitely want to be able to contribute more than what I did last year.
 You know, last year I was more of a guy who was a hole filler.
 If someone needed a break, I would go in.
 This year, I see myself being more in the rotation and having a bigger role on the team.
 So I’m looking forward to making big major impacts in the game to help our team win.”